Eena contemplated Shanks’ story as she slouched on the edge of the

 Unable to break free of Heth’s grip, Derian hollered again, desperation

-saying or doing anything he wanted simply because he was bigger and scarier
+away with saying or doing anything he wanted simply because he was bigger and

 “He owes me an apology!”